 At this point, too, a small group of older poets – Gwyneth Lewis, Robert Minhinnick, Oliver Reynolds and Stephen Knight – enjoyed British, not just Welsh, reputations.
 Ian Gregson’s The New Poetry in Wales (2007) went so far as to claim that ‘Currently much of the most exciting poetry in Britain is being written in Wales’, making the case for a Welsh mainstream which had at last acquired a critical mass.
 In 2015, the idea that Devolution had brought about some kind of step-change in the quality of Welsh poetry would even be endorsed by a Leverhulme Trust-funded research project, to the tune of £232,000, The Devolved Voices project at Aberystwyth University.

-This anthology is available now from Aquifer Press.
+This anthology of innovative poetry is available now from Aquifer Press.

 In Part 2 of this extract from The Edge of Necessary: Wales and Innovative Poetry, editors John Goodby and Lyndon Davies trace the emergence of the modern poetry scene in Wales, charting the evolution of innovative poetry and citing the work of some of the most significant poets of Wales of the last fifty years.

 This piece is part of Wales Arts Review’s collection, Dylan Thomas from the Archive.